webcodesk/react-app-framework/README.md

 ## Example with Redux

-The first implementation is a classic way to create a single Web application with Redux.
+The first implementation is a classic way to create a single page Web application with Redux.

 > If you don't want to create files and write code, get the source code of the example from [simple_example_redux](https://github.com/ipselon/simple_example_redux)